triadtitans/seminar_rigid_body_methods/_sources/lagrange.md

 There is now a way to move a body.
 However, this motion shall follow the laws of physics.
 The approach of this project was to use langrangian mechanics.

+As opposed to newtonian mechanics, lagrangian mechanics allow for so-called generalized coordinates.

 ## Applying lagrangian mechanics to the project